The Texas Builder Who Cracked the Code of Luxury Offsite, And Now Is Giving It Away

 "I was the guy banging the nails, standing in the sun and then not being able to work some days because of rain," he recalls, "and I said, 'there's got to be a better way.'"

 Now decades later, Escobedo has built not only what he says is a new method of construction, but also the future of construction.
-Because it delivers what the industry has always promised but never really achieved: faster, cleaner, more precise building without limiting what architects can design.
+Because, he says, it delivers what the industry has always promised but never really achieved: faster, cleaner, more precise building without limiting what architects can design.

 "There's not any drawing put in front of us that we can't build," Escobedo says.

 After fine-tuning his system across 70+ projects—ranging from 600-square-foot pandemic cabins to a 36,000-square-foot estate—Escobedo Group is now opening up its Dario platform to other builders.
-Named in tribute to his father, the method offers a way out of stick framing's limitations without the design tradeoffs common in more conventional offsite solutions.
+Named in tribute to his father, the method is what he describes as a way out of stick framing's limitations without the design tradeoffs common in more conventional offsite solutions.

 "There's not any drawing put in front of us that we can't build,"